 On Thursday, we will work, relax at the onsen, and dine together once again.
 Friday morning we will return to Sapporo after breakfast, arriving at Sapporo Station around noon.
 From there, take a JR Rapid Airport train to Chitose airport, or linger to enjoy the many delights of this unique and welcoming city.

 Space is limited, so sign up early.
-Register by September 11 for US$799, or $899 after that date.
-The workshop fee includes all course materials.
+The registration fee of $899 includes all course materials.

-Full-time students currently registered in a university degree program can register at the reduced rate of US$699, or $799 after September 11.
+Full-time students currently registered in a university degree program can register at the reduced rate of $799.
 Please bring current student identification to the workshop.

-We are pleased to welcome back participants from our previous workshops at the special price of US$699, or $799 after September 11.
+We are pleased to welcome back participants from our previous workshops at the special price of $799.
 For fastest verification, please sign up with the email address you used registering for the earlier course.

 Each registered participant will receive a free 60-day license to The Geochemist's Workbench® 11 Professional version.
 We will ask you to bring to the course a laptop with the software installed and running.